 - Disengaged/disenfranchised student (discipline history does not rise to the level of continuous disruption or major violations);

 - Truancy issues;

 - Social anxiety/poor social coping skills;

-- · Teen parent;
+- Teen parent;

-- Uncomfortable in the traditional school setting;
+• Uncomfortable in the traditional school setting;

-- Is not on track to graduate as a result of inadequate credit accrual and/or age;

-- Remediation is needed in ELA and/or math;

-- Likely to become a drop-out;

-- Student's behavioral/referral history does not indicate violent/aggressive tendencies.
+- Is not on track to graduate as a result of inadequate credit accrual and/or age; - Remediation is needed in ELA and/or math; - Likely to become a drop-out; - Student's behavioral/referral history does not indicate violent/aggressive tendencies.

-This program is housed on the SUNY Oswego college campus, and the curriculum embeds opportunities for hands-on college and career experiences.
-The program does not embed special education services.
+This program is housed at CiTi Lanes, and the curriculum embeds opportunities for hands-on college and career experiences.
+The program provides limited Special Education supports that include Resource Room services, and the implementation of accommodations and modifications as indicated by the IEP.
 Half-day students may obtain some special education services during the second half of their day via the following:

-- 11th & 12th grade students: Attend Career and Technical Program at CiTi; or - Ninth through 12th grade students: Attend Project Explore Alternative Program at CiTi; or - Ninth through 12th grade students: Attend programming in home district.
+- 11th & 12th grade students: Attend Career and Technical Program at CiTi; or - Ninth through 12th grade students: Attend programming in home district.